WHAT IS YERBA MATE TEA?

 Just like any other natural product, yerba mate is not exempt from side effects.
 For starters, the tea is not suitable for children and pregnant or lactating mothers.
 It is also potentially unsafe for people with alcoholism, anxiety disorders, heart conditions, diabetes, high blood pressure, glaucoma, and osteoporosis.
 Therefore, before you take the tea, pills or soft drinks, make sure you will not be adversely affected.

 Yerba tea has been the traditional South American drink for centuries as a wholesome drink, and it is now a trend that is spreading like a bushfire, thanks to its health and nutritional benefits.
-Once you taste this tea and experience its benefits, you realize that you can never consider any other energy drink.
-But don’t take our word for it, try it yourself and see!
+Once you taste this tea and experience yerba mate benefits, you’ll quickly realize that you should never consider any other energy drink, an even better option is organic yerba mate tea!
+But don’t take our word for it, try it for yourself and never have to ask again, “What is Yerba mate?”.